 - support regular school attendance and work with children and young people and their carers to raise expectations for their future success

-- organise any external services recommended in the learning and support planning which have been approved by the agency
+- organise any external services recommended in the learning and support planning which have been approved

 - support participation in appropriate educational and social activities outside of school